xShuusui/Cookbook/README.md

 ### Semi Responsive

-This website is responsive on tablets, laptops and computers, but not on smartphones.
+This website is responsive on tablets, laptops and computers.
+The only component that is not responsive on smartphones is the menu.

 ### Form Handling

-To process the whole user input and for its validation i use formik with yup.
+To process the whole user input and for its validation i have used formik with yup.

 ### Extra Features